-The ultimate IT marketing playbook 2024: Strategies for every stage of your buyer’s journey
+The actionable IT marketing playbook 2024: Strategies for every stage of your buyer’s journey

 Whether you’re planning an entire marketing strategy, or looking to improve an existing one, this guide provides everything you’ll need to know about how to succeed with IT marketing.